 Last year I tried what is now our favorite recipe for pretzel bread, and since then I’ve been kicking around the idea to bake something into the dough — specifically, cheddar cheese and jalapeno.
 I wasn’t sure if it would work, but as you can see from the photo, we now have Jalapeno Cheddar Pretzel Bread!

 The recipe makes two loaves, so you can stuff one of the loaves and leave the other plain.
 I also found out by accident that 2% milk cheese works.
 Normally I’d go for the full fat cheese, but I’d bought some 2% for snacking and accidentally used it.
-It was surprisingly smooth and melt-y (not rubbery) and tasted great.
+It was surprisingly smooth and melty (not rubbery) and tasted great.
+Considering how well the cheddar and jalapeno combo worked, I’m looking forward to trying some other flavors of cheese and pepper.

 Jalapeno Cheddar Pretzel Bread